-The Woman Who Travels Alone is sometimes hesitant about taking an extended vacation trip.
+The Woman Who Travels Alone is some times hesitant about taking an extended vacation trip.
 "Overland Route" Circle Tours offer an opportunity to bridge this difficulty and she can enjoy the trip of a lifetime amid congenial surroundings.
 The escort will introduce her to the other members of the tour party and will also look after her tickets, baggage, etc., insuring her against vexation and annoyance.
 Hundreds of women, as individuals, have joined our tours to avail themselves of a real, carefree vacation.
 The business man who cannot himself take a summer vacation can, with a feeling of complete security, send the women folks on our escorted tours.

 Dining Car Meals on "Overland Route" Circle Tours are tastily prepared and served with a smile.
 The service, which is comparable to the best metropolitan hotel standards, adds to the pleasure of your trip.
-Coupons are provided for dining car meals and a refund in cash is made at time of service if the meal check is less than the value of the meal coupon.
+Coupons having value of 75c for breakfast, \$1.00 for luncheon and \$1.25 for dinner, are provided for dining car meals and a refund in cash is made at time of service if the meal check is less than the value of the meal coupon.

-Air Conditioning This summer all of our Escorted Circle Tours will have air-conditioned Dining Cars, Observation Cars and air-conditioned Standard Pullman Sleeping Cars.
-Early reservations are suggested to assure accommodations.
+Air Conditioning All of our Escorted Circle Tours will have air-conditioned Dining Cars, Observation Cars and air-conditioned Standard Pullman Sleeping Cars.
+Early reservations are suggested.